EnviroDIY/ModularSensors/README.md

     - For _calculated_ variables, you use the base variable object constructor.
 The constructor requires a function which returns a float as its first argument, followed by Strings from the variable's name and unit.
 Both of these strings should be values from the [ODM2 controlled vocabularies](http://vocabulary.odm2.org/).
 Next an integer variable resolution is required.
 Then two Strings for the variable UUID and variable code.  _All arguments are required in the calculated variable constructor!_
 - **getVarName()** - This returns the variable's name, using http://vocabulary.odm2.org/variablename/, as a String.
 - **getVarUnit()** - This returns the variable's unit, using http://vocabulary.odm2.org/units/, as a String.
-- **getVarCode()** - This returns a String with a customized code for the variable, if one is given, and a default if not
+- **getVarCode()** - This returns a String with a customized code for the variable, if one is given, and a default if not.
-- **getVarUUID()** - This returns the universally unique identifier of a variables, if one is assigned, as a String
+- **getVarUUID()** - This returns the universally unique identifier of a variables, if one is assigned, as a String.
-- **setup()** - This "sets up" the variable - attaching it to its parent sensor.
-This must always be called for each sensor within the "setup" loop of your Arduino program _after_ calling the sensor setup.
 - **getValue(bool updateValue)** - This returns the current value of the variable as a float.
 By default, it does not ask the parent sensor for a new value, but simply returns the last value a parent sensor notified it of, no matter the age of the value.
 If you would like to ask the sensor to measure a new value and for that new value to be returned, set the boolean flag as true.
 Calculated variables will never ask any sensors for updates.
 - **getValueString(bool updateValue)** - This is identical to getValue, except that it returns a string with the proper precision available from the sensor.
 - **attachSensor(int varNum, Sensor \*parentSense)** - The compliment to a sensor's registerVariable() function.
 This attaches a variable object to the sensor that is giving the value to the variable.
-The variable is generally responsible for calling this function!
-This should never be called for a calculated variable.
+This generally only needs to happen in the constructor for a non-calculated variable.
 - **onSensorUpdate()** - This is the variable's response to the sensor's notifyVariables() function.
 It accepts the new value from the sensor.
 This is generally called by the sensor.
 This should never be called for a calculated variable.
 - - **getParentSensorName()** - This is a helper - it returns the name of the parent sensor, if applicable
 - - **getParentSensorLocation()** - This is a helper - it returns the "location" of the parent sensor, if applicable